How does Medical Abortion, aka the Abortion Pill work

 Side effects can include diarrhea, vomiting, tiredness, mild fever or chills, headaches, and dizziness.
 To ease pain and discomfort, some of the following may help.
 For example, staying at home or in a comfortable space when taking the pills, taking ibuprofen or painkillers before the procedure, having a hot bath or shower, and ensuring a friend or family member present to help reassure and comfort you.

 Have an emergency plan in place for any potential complications

 Urgent medical advice will need to be sought if you experience excess heavy bleeding.
 Suppose more than two pads are filled per hour for 2 hours.
 Intense pain, continuous vomiting, and a fever higher than 38 degrees Celsius persist for longer than 12 hours.

 This will depend on each woman’s individual experience.
 Most women can expect tiredness, cramping, and bleeding within 24 to 48 hours for a few days.
 After that, most women feel fine returning to their daily routines.
 Although it is not essential, it is advisable to plan a follow-up appointment with a health provider two weeks after the procedure.
 They can confirm if the process is successful and discuss your contraceptive options.

 Periods should return to normal four to six weeks after taking the pills.
 If it does not return, a pregnancy test should be taken to confirm there are no longer signs of pregnancy.

 How soon can sex be resumed?

 Sex can be resumed as soon as you feel ready.
-Pregnancy can happen quickly after medical abortion, so it is advisable to talk with a health provider about the right contraception for you.
+However, pregnancy can happen quickly after Medical Abortion, so you should talk to a health provider about the right contraception.

 To find more information on the options available in your nearest clinic, please visit www.ippf.org.
-You can also visit https://www.womenonweb.org/ for further information on medical abortion.
+You can also visit https://www.womenonweb.org/ for more details on Medical Abortion.